CLI Reference

 eopens the current artifact in your editor — theeditorsetting, then$VISUAL/$EDITOR; terminal editors (vim, nvim, emacs, nano, …) run with the Explorer suspended and resume it on exit; guidance is shown when nothing is configured (Explorer never edits, ADR-024)./import <source> [target]converts a document via the ingest service, previews the Markdown, and writes it only after you confirm withy(never overwriting).
 Long conversions report progress./new <type> <path>starts an artifact from its canonical template: the preview shows the sections with the ID noted as assigned on write,yconfirms, and the write goes through the same Core service asrac new— the ID is minted against the repository index, existing files refuse, missing directories refuse, and an uninitialized repository points you atrac init.
 On success the Explorer reloads and opens the new artifact, ready fore; bare/newlists the creatable types. - Stats:

-/statsopens a portfolio dashboard — per-type counts with validity, requirement/metric/risk totals, decision status and category breakdowns, and relationship counts — the same factsrac statsreports, collected off the UI thread on request. - Live reload: Explorer compares the corpus files on disk every two
+/statsopens a portfolio dashboard — per-type counts with validity, requirement/metric/risk totals, decision status and category breakdowns, and relationship counts — the same factsrac statsreports, collected off the UI thread on request. - Portfolio list:

 seconds (paths and mtimes only — no parsing) and reloads when something